If you have not yet signed up for the NCSF CPT certification, receive a big discount here.

 This is one of the five components of health-related fitness.

-The body is made up of water, protein, minerals, and fat.
+The body comprises water, protein, minerals, and fat.

 The two-component model looks at the ratio of fat mass to fat-free mass.